The Detailed History of the Akashic Records

 Ancient Roots and the Book of Life

 In ancient Hindu philosophy, particularly the Samkhya school, "Akasha" was understood as the first and most fundamental of the five great elements, the very essence of space and ether.
 This Akasha was considered the repository of all energy and sound, a concept that laid the philosophical groundwork for the later development of the Akashic Records.
 You can find a definition for Akasha in our glossary.
+The ancient Egyptians also spoke of the "Thoth's library," where the wisdom of the gods was stored, and the Mesopotamians had the "Tablets of Destiny," which held the fate of the universe.

 Theosophy and the Birth of the Modern Term

 Following Blavatsky, other Theosophists like Alfred Percy Sinnett and Rudolf Steiner further elaborated on the idea.
 Steiner, who later founded Anthroposophy, delivered numerous lectures on the topic, describing the Akashic Records as a kind of spiritual perception that allowed one to read the history of the world and humanity.
+Steiner believed that this information was accessible to anyone who underwent the necessary spiritual training, a theme we continue to explore in our guide on who can access the Records.

 Edgar Cayce: The Sleeping Prophet